Abadrausar/Rubble-/other/Rubble Readme.txt

 	You should not use the extension .txt for readme files, as this will cause Rubble to parse those files.
 		See "Rubble Basics.txt" for more details.

-	It may be possible (depending on your addons) to see FBs made from "caste transformation", there is nothing I can do about this as autoSyndrome requires the use of inorganic materials.

 	The scalemail armor from the "User/Warcrafter" addon is always marked "Foreign" in the equipment screen, you will have to explicitly assign it.
 		IMHO this is better than sometimes not having all the armor pieces (which is what happened before).